 It’s Sunblock VS Sunscreen!
 Which side are you on?

 You must have heard people using or you should have read various articles mentioning sunscreen and sunblock as essentials for protecting your skin from the harsh sun rays.
-People usually use these two quite commonly as substitutes but the fact is that sunscreen is disparate to sunblock with different purposes and protection standards.
+People usually use these two quite commonly as substitutes but the fact is that sunscreen is disparate from sunblock with different purposes and protection standards.
 This might be something new to your ears but yes, it’s true.
-These two aren’t similar and hence to use one on the place of another, is not an act we will support.
+These two aren’t similar and hence to use one in the place of another, is not an act we will support.

 So, how are they different?